deminimis/minimalpdfcompress/README.md

 ## Overview
-Minimal PDF Compress is a user-friendly, graphical desktop application designed to simplify PDF compression and conversion tasks using [Ghostscript](https://www.ghostscript.com/) and [Pikepdf](https://github.com/pikepdf/pikepdf).
+Minimal PDF Compress is a user-friendly, cross-platform application designed to simplify PDF compression and conversion tasks using [Ghostscript](https://www.ghostscript.com/) and [Pikepdf](https://github.com/pikepdf/pikepdf).
 It allows users to compress PDF files or convert them to PDF/A format with customizable options, all through an intuitive GUI (Graphical User Interface).

 Note: Ghostscript's pdfwrite device doesn't technically "compress" PDFs in the traditional sense.
 Instead, it recreates a new PDF that is generally smaller due to several optimizations.
 I added more traditional "compression" with Pikepdf.